Truong127/Case-study-How-does-a-bike-share-navigate-speedy-success-/README.md

 **Primary Stakeholder: Lily Moreno**

-**Role:** Director of Marketing
+-**Role:** Director of Marketing

-**Responsibilities:** Moreno is responsible for developing campaigns and initiatives to promote the bike-share program.
+-**Responsibilities:** Moreno is responsible for developing campaigns and initiatives to promote the bike-share program.
 Her work may involve channels such as email, social media, and other marketing platforms.
 As your manager, she is crucial in shaping Cyclistic’s marketing strategy.

 **Secondary Stakeholder: Cyclistic Marketing Analytics Team**

-**Role:** Data analysts within the marketing team
+-**Role:** Data analysts within the marketing team

-**Responsibilities:** This team collects, analyzes, and reports data that informs Cyclistic’s marketing decisions.
+-**Responsibilities:** This team collects, analyzes, and reports data that informs Cyclistic’s marketing decisions.
 As a junior data analyst, I collaborate with this team to understand Cyclistic’s mission, and business goals and contribute to achieving them through data-driven insights.

 **Additional Stakeholder: Cyclistic Executive Team**

-**Role:** The executive team oversees the entire organization.
+-**Role:** The executive team oversees the entire organization.

-**Responsibilities:** They will ultimately decide whether to approve the recommended marketing program.
+-**Responsibilities:** They will ultimately decide whether to approve the recommended marketing program.
 Their attention to detail and strategic decision-making influence Cyclistic’s overall direction and growth.

 #### 1.2.
 Business task statement